SciBorgs/SciGuides/reference-sheets/EnvironmentSetup.md

 ```

 Note: There are other authentication methods available, such as SSH keys, but PAT is recommended for its simplicity and security.
 If you're interested in exploring other options, you can refer to GitHub's documentation on authentication.
-# A Secret

-I didn't write that git section.
-I generated that section by giving [Claude](claude.ai) the three previous sections, asking it to write a section about git, giving it a brief explanation of what I wanted, and then doing a couple rounds of editing with it.

-The moral of this story is that chat bots like Claude and ChatGPT are fantastic resources when used well.
-And getting help with git or command line or installing things are all great uses for AI.

-[Go here](link) for more tips on how to use (and how not to use) chat bots and AI for programming!
 # Visual Studio Code (not WPILib)

 This is going to be for writing non-robotics code.
 For instance, you can use regular VSC for [Java101](link) and [Java102](link).
 If you'd rather not have this on your computer, feel free to skip this step.